This procedure is part of a lab that teaches you how to get started with New Relic to monitor your application.

 NRQL is New Relic's SQL-like query language.
 Read our documentation to know more about what it is and when to use it.

 Navigate to New Relic and sign in with your account.
-On the top navigation bar, click Query your data.
+From the left navigation bar, click Query builder.

 This opens an interactive Query builder to explore your data.